Large, fast and accurate HI intensity maps with latent overlap diffusion: Methodology

 The (fixed) boundaries of the top-hat mass ranges are chosen to obtain similar HI mass within each bin\footnote{This remains true, up to a few percent, for all maps in the cross-validation set of the simulation, which share the same astrophysical parameters.
 Generalizing this approach across different parameter values will be the focus of future work.}, and are given by:

-We use group convolution and group normalization layers to enforce that output channels be independent; experimentation with mixing the information between different groups (4 or multiples of 4) has shown that this degrades performance.
-The output of the network has a voxel dimension of $4\times 64^3$.
+{where the maximum value of $M_\text{halo}$ is $\approx 1.7\times10^{14}M_\odot$.} We use group convolution and group normalization layers to enforce that output channels be independent; experimentation with mixing the information between different groups (4 or multiples of 4) has shown that this degrades performance.
+The output of the network has a voxel dimension of $4\times 64^3$. {Compared to larger simulations such as TNG300, which host halos up to $\approx 10^{15}M_\odot$, the smaller CAMELS volumes do not sample such large systems.
+While this restricts the direct modeling of the rarest, most massive clusters, CAMELS provides a more machine-learning–friendly baseline, and our approach can in the future be extended to larger simulations or large cluster regions. }

 To create the full $256^3$ voxels map, we take individual $64^3$ voxels sub-volume dark matter fields and feed them to our model.
 Then we use a stride of 16 pixels in every cartesian direction to pick our next $64^3$ box.
 The overlapping pixels are averaged over to get the final output.